From tropical rainforest to glaciers and eternal snow. Step by step to the roof of Africa via the Machame Route.

 This principle of climbing high and sleeping low is essential for good acclimatization.

-The famous Barranco Wall looks intimidating, but once scrambling proves to be mainly fun and spectacular.
+The famous Barranco Wall looks intimidating, but once you start scrambling it turns out to be mostly fun and spectacular.

 A relatively short hiking day.
 You reach Barafu Camp early in the afternoon.